Atlantic slave trade: Slave market regions and participation

 Although the slave trade was largely global, there was considerable intracontinental slave trade in which 8 million people were enslaved within the African continent.
 Of those who did move out of Africa, 8 million were forced out of Eastern Africa to be sent to Asia.

 African kingdoms of the era

 There were over 173 city-states and kingdoms in the African regions affected by the slave trade between 1502 and 1853, when Brazil became the last Atlantic import nation to outlaw the slave trade.
-Of those 173, no fewer than 68 could be deemed nation states with political and military infrastructures that enabled them to dominate their neighbours.
+Of those 173, no fewer than 68 could be deemed nation-states with political and military infrastructures that enabled them to dominate their neighbours.
 Nearly every present-day nation had a pre-colonial predecessor, sometimes an African empire with which European traders had to barter.

 Ethnic groups

 The different ethnic groups brought to the Americas closely correspond to the regions of heaviest activity in the slave trade.
 Over 45 distinct ethnic groups were taken to the Americas during the trade.
-Of the 45, the ten most prominent, according to slave documentation of the era are listed below.
+The ten most prominent, according to slave documentation of the era and modern genealogical studies are listed below.